LeeMorinUCF/Penalties_for_Speeding_in_Quebec/README.md

 1. Set the relevant sample period, which differs for the placebo regression.
 1. Set the sample selection,
+    to select male or female drivers
-    to select either the full sample or high-point drivers.
+    and to select either the full sample or high-point drivers.
 1. Estimate the linear and logistic regression model.
 1. Calculate HCCME standard errors for the linear probability model.